ABOUT THIS COURSE

 This updated course is for all teachers of A level Physics looking to develop new strategies for extending their very able students hoping to achieve A/A* and possibly go on to read Physics, or related disciplines at degree level.

 The course will provide guidance on getting the best out of A/A* candidates and on preparing them for the examinations.
 Delegates will take way a range of ideas, approaches and tried and tested strategies for teaching top end students, the principles of which would also work across other A level sciences.

 - Develop your teaching approaches to extend your more able students

 - Challenge your students with problem solving and questioning to stretch students’ thinking processes

-- Find out how to reliably identify high attaining physics students (not just those with A* at GCSE)
+- Find out how to reliably identify high attaining Physics students (not just those with 8 and 9 at GCSE)